1Crazymoney/flash-mintable-tokens/README.md

 "Anyone can be rich for an instant." or "Perfect credit from atomicity."

+The FlashWETH contract is on mainnet at: 0xf7705C1413CffCE6CfC0fcEfe3F3A12F38CB29dA

 ## Warning

 The contracts are simple but have not been audited.
 Be careful.